-"Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
+"Open Educational Resources (OER) are learning, teaching and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, re-purpose, adaptation and redistribution by others".
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.
-OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation."
+OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation.

 Butcher, N. (2015) A Basic Guide to Open Educational Resources (OER) Vancouver, Canada: Commonwealth of Learning.